 Juan Tomás Ávila Laurel was born in 1966 in Equatorial Guinea, Africa’s only Spanish-speaking country.
 His parents were from the remote Annobón Island, off the African coast.
 His books include the novel Avión de Ricos, Ladrón De Cerdos (The Pig Thief And The Rich Man’s Aeroplane) and the short story collection Cuentos Crudos (Raw Tales).
-By Night The Mountain Burns (Arde El Monte De Noche), his most recent novel, is based on his memories of growing up on Annobón.
+His Independent Foreign Fiction Prize-shortlisted novel By Night The Mountain Burns (Arde El Monte De Noche) was based on his memories of growing up on Annobón.

 By Night the Mountain Burns